How Rising Gas Prices Are Impacting the Auto Transport Industry

 Frequently Asked Questions

-A: If fuel prices spike between your booking and your scheduled pickup, some carriers may adjust the surcharge.
-Always confirm whether your quote is locked in or subject to change.
+If fuel prices spike between your booking and your scheduled pickup, some carriers may adjust the surcharge.
+Always confirm whether your quote is locked in or subject to change before committing.

-A: Surcharges are typically based on published DOE rates and are not negotiable, but you can save by being flexible with timing and transport type.
+Surcharges are typically based on published DOE rates and are not negotiable, but you can reduce their impact by being flexible with timing and choosing open transport over enclosed.

-A: Yes, but not always immediately.
-Surcharges are adjusted weekly, so you may see relief if fuel prices fall for several weeks in a row.
+Yes, but not always immediately.
+Surcharges are adjusted weekly, so you may see relief if fuel prices fall for several consecutive weeks.

-A: Absolutely.
-Carriers are adapting, and your vehicle is still protected by cargo insurance during transit.
+Absolutely.
+Carriers are adapting to the fuel environment, and your vehicle remains protected by cargo insurance during transit regardless of market conditions.

 High gas and diesel prices are reshaping the auto transport industry, but with the right knowledge and a proactive approach, you can still ship your vehicle safely and affordably.
-At SouthWest Auto Transport, we monitor market trends daily and work with a nationwide network of vetted carriers to ensure you get the best possible rate—even in a challenging market.
+At SouthWest Auto Transport, we monitor market trends daily and work with a nationwide network of vetted carriers to ensure you get the best possible rate — even in a challenging fuel market.

 Ready to get started?
 Call us now at 1-800-590-6492 or complete the form on this page to receive up to ten free quotes.
 Let us help you navigate the road ahead, no matter how high the price at the pump.